 Depop is probably one of my favourite things in life, you can make money from your wardrobe, buy new things on the cheap and look at all the pretty things on the discover page.
 Using the app itself is fairly simple and self-explanatory, but knowing how to deal with users can sometimes be a little bit tricky.

-You can report any problems on the app, so if you don’t receive the item, or it’s not how it was described, then Depop will contact the seller and if they don’t sort it, then you can get your money back.
-And if you sell something and the buyer says it hasn’t arrived, you can send Depop your proof of postage (get this every time) to prove it was sent to stop people from keeping your item and your money.
+You can report any problems on the app, so if you don’t receive the item, or it’s not how it was described, then Depop will contact the seller and sort it out for you.
+Then you can get your money back, or come to some sort of agreement.
+If you sell something and the buyer says it hasn’t arrived, you can send Depop your proof of postage (get this every time) to prove it was sent to stop people from keeping your item and your money.
 Plus, you can rack up some good reviews and then you’ll sell more!

 I cannot emphasise this enough.
 The people you’re dealing with on Depop are all real people, just like you.
 Speak in proper sentences, not ‘£3’, ‘Swap’, ‘Lower’, it takes approximately 0.9 seconds for you to type a sentence, so do it.
 This will make people more likely to buy from you, and you might also snag a lower price if you’re friendly to the seller.
-And most importantly, say please and say thank you, there’s no Depop fee for manners.
+Finally, and also most importantly, say please and say thank you, there’s no Depop fee for manners.

 If you fancy checking out my Depop, my username is @amieholtt and I promise I’ll be polite to you.
 (Or click here).